ankitects/anki/cargo/README.md

 This folder integrates Rust crates.io fetching into Bazel.

-To update dependencies, ensure a local Rust environment is available (eg `source scripts/cargo-env`), then install cargo-raze:
+To add or update dependencies, ensure a local Rust environment is available (eg `source scripts/cargo-env`), then install cargo-raze:

 ```